 “But that, that the son of your creator came who made himself known to us as Rom.1:20 says and so this is what we bring to them” (Word to the World interview with Daniel Kikawa Feb.14, 2006, #7)

-He makes Jesus a Chinese son for a Chinese God, Korean son for the Korean God etc. etc. do we see this type of evangelism in the Bible?
+He makes Jesus a Chinese son for a Chinese god, a Korean son for the Korean god, etc. Do we see this type of evangelism in the Bible?
 God's work through the apostle Paul among the Gentiles was not about affirming their former gods.
 His intention was not to syncretize their heathen, pagan beliefs with Christianity.
-Paul did not use the method of your god is God and let me introduce you to his son.
+Paul did not use the method of “your god is God and let me introduce you to his son”.
 The apostles did not embellish cultural stories and myths to get more converts.
-He (Kikawa) is teaching the tradition of men as if it is the Bible’s position.
-He is telling us to accept the names of (other) gods as the true one, as long as there is some similarity- this is justified because the goal is to tell someone about Jesus.
-It’s okay to say Jesus is THEIR God’s son; this he calls evangelism.
+Kikawa is teaching the tradition of men as if it is the Bible’s position.
+He is telling us to accept the names of (other) gods as the True One, as long as there is some similarity.
+This is justified, in his mind, because the goal is to tell someone about Jesus.
+To Kikawa it’s okay to say Jesus is THEIR god’s son.
+This he calls “evangelism”.
 It is not.
-Evangelism is about the truth- it’s about the Jesus of the Bible.
-You cannot bring someone to the goal of salvation without having the truth as your basis.
+Evangelism is about the truth.
+It’s about the Jesus of the Bible.
+You cannot bring someone to the goal of salvation without having the Truth as your basis.

-What God in history was ever considered to be the same God that chose Israel and sent the Messiah?
+This makes the point that it is this God who made the heavens and the earth, Israel’s God, not the other gods of the nations.
+There is no other God in history that was ever considered to be the same God that chose Israel and sent the Messiah?